 How much does it cost to set up an LLC in Montana?

-Filing the Montana Articles of Organization costs $70 and will take 7-10 business days to process—unless you pay an additional $20 (24 hours) or $100 (1 hour) for expedited processing.
+Filing the Montana Articles of Organization costs $35 for domestic LLCs.
+It typically takes 7-10 business days to process—unless you pay an additional $20 (24 hours) or $100 (1 hour) for expedited processing.

 Do I need an attorney to start a Montana LLC?

 Not at all.
 Although some people may choose to hire an attorney to help them form a Montana business, attorney fees can be very expensive.
 Signing up for our Montana LLC formation service is not only more cost effective—we’ll also help you navigate every form and state document along the way.
 Our team of filing experts will make sure everything is done correctly—the first time.

 Yes.
 Montana state law requires all LLCs to have a registered agent—a person or other business entity that accepts service of process on your company’s behalf.

 For just $49 a year, you can hire us to provide expert Montana registered agent service.
 We’ll even use our address on your formation papers—ensuring your personal information stays off public record.